thomasgrz/lschallenge/README.md

 ### Populate your database with teams to test the application
 You can populate your SportSponsor database one entry at a time using respective form in web application or you can populate it with values from the teams.csv file.

-Once you've filled in the teams.csv file run the following command in the root directory:
+Once you've filled in teams.csv with enough teams' info, run the following command in the root directory:
 ```
 python seed.py
 ```